 Only administrators are able to set permissions.
 For everyone else, the permission section is automatically set by the system.
-To set permissions for a page, press the Edit tab at the top right of the browser on a page.
-Now look at the right side of the browser again; here you will find the Edit Permissions meter:
+To set permissions for a page, press the "Edit" tab at the top right of the a page.
+Now look at the right side of page; here you will find the Edit Permissions meter:

-From here you can choose what minimum reputation will allow for automatically updated edits.
+From here you can choose the minimum reputation necesscary for a user's updates to be automatically accepted.
 Either slide the slider, or enter the desired number.
-Be sure to hit save next to the slider, as well as at the bottom of the page to commit these changes.
+Be sure to hit "Save" next to the slider and at the bottom of the page to commit these changes.

 Explanation of Permission Values: